shubhanshushrivastava/Amazon-Clone-React.js-/README.md

 - HTML/CSS: Markup and styling for the application.

+- Material-UI (Mui): A popular React UI framework that provides pre-built components and styling for faster and easier development.

 - Firebase: Used for user authentication and storing the cart data.

 ## Contributing